flipperdevices/Flipper-Android-App/.github/ISSUE_TEMPLATE/in-progress.md

 ---

-Shortly (or not) describe what are you will do
+Shortly (or not) describe what you will do